 Geological Society of America

-Gelfenbaum, Guy; Gardner, James; Van den Ameele, Edward J.; Barnhardt, Walter; Lee, Homa; and Palmer, Steve, "Assessing Damage on the Major Submarine Deltas of Southern Puget Sound After the 2001 Nisqually Earthquake Using High-Resolution Seafloor Multibeam Mapping" (2002).
-Center for Coastal and Ocean Mapping.
+Gelfenbaum, Guy; Gardner, James V.; Van den Ameele, Edward J.; Barnhardt, Walter; Lee, Homa; and Palmer, Steve, "Assessing Damage on the Major Submarine Deltas of Southern Puget Sound After the 2001 Nisqually Earthquake Using High-Resolution Seafloor Multibeam Mapping" (2002).
+Geological Society of America Annual Meeting.
 555.

 © Copyright 2002 The Geological Society of America (GSA), all rights reserved.